 - Lack of advanced tools

-- Upgrade to new version costs money everytime
+- Upgrading costs money

-Availability– Android, iPad, iOS, macOS, and Windows
+Availability: Android, iPad, iOS, macOS, and Windows

 3. Adobe Photoshop Sketch